mckennapsean/dissertation/content/01-intro.md

 [@McKenna2014; @Staheli2014; @McKenna2015; @mckenna2016], and data visualization
 storytelling [@mckenna2017].
-For each of these projects, we have employed a variety of qualitative and quantitative design methods in order to validate the utility of these methods in real-world projects and reflect on their use for future projects.
-We also include rich descriptions behind a variety of different visualization design artifacts used in a case study on cyber security as one example of how to use this framework.
+For each of these projects, we have employed a variety of qualitative and quantitative design methods in order to validate the utility of this framework in real-world projects and reflect on their use in future visualization design projects.
+We also include two case studies in visualization cyber security datasets that provide examples of how to use this framework and showcase rich descriptions behind a variety of different visualization design artifacts.
 To further simplify and validate this framework, we created concrete, step-by-step worksheets for each activity that we evaluated through a series of qualitative surveys and interviews with novice visualization designers.
 As a result of this evaluation, we discovered that